MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade.md

 #### Use the AzureDisk CSI driver with cloud-controller-manager

 The AzureDisk volume plugin that works with in-tree cloud provider are not supported with cloud-controller-manager (See [kubernetes/kubernetes#71018](https://github.com/kubernetes/kubernetes/issues/71018) for explanations).
 Hence to use cloud-controller-manager, AzureDisk CSI driver should **always** be used for persistent volumes.
-Kubernetes cluster created by AKS Engine will **not** include AzureDisk CSI driver by default, thus users need to manually install AzureDisk CSI driver after cluster creation.
+Kubernetes cluster created by AKS Engine will **not** include AzureDisk CSI driver by default, thus users need to manually install AzureDisk CSI driver after cluster creation or cluster upgrade to Kubernetes v1.21.* and above.
 The steps to install AzureDisk CSI driver can be found in the section [*Azure Disk CSI Driver*](#azure-disk-csi-driver).

 ## Forcing an upgrade